i-am-nate/tiktok-billboard/README.md

 # tiktok-billboard

+## Searching for patterns of success on TikTok Billboard Top 50 chart

+### About
 Analyzing inaugural 4 weeks of TikTok BillBoard Top 50.
 Softwares utilized: Google Sheets, R.

+### Overview
 Starting on Thursday of the week of September 16, 2023, Billboard weekly began ranking the top 50 songs on TikTok songs in the United States—**the Billboard TikTok Top 50**.
 This is the first time Billboard began tracking these metrics on TikTok in the US, which opens up new possibilities for examining what the most popular and influential songs are—especially amongst Gen Z—and any other points of commonality.

+### Industry understanding
 There now exists the possibility to look at weekly realtime data and track various data points to seek out potential correlations and patterns for **songwriters**, **producers**, and **music industry professionals**.
 For the **songwriter**, does the number of words matter to popularity?
 Does your country of origin matter?
 For the **producer**, what keys are most popular?
 What genre?
 What tempo?
 And for the **music industry professional**, which songs are taking off—brand new ones, last year’s crop, or decades’ old classics?

+### Data understanding
 The chart for the [TikTok Billboard Top 50](https://www.billboard.com/charts/tiktok-billboard-top-50/) provided the base info (such as ranking, song title, artist name, and previous week’s ranking).
 For more detailed analysis, querying each song through [SongBPM.com](https://songbpm.com/) was useful for tempo, duration, and key center metadata; genre info came from [Apple Music](https://music.apple.com/); and Google queries encompassed the artist country-of-origin sourcing.
 Each of these sources were consulted to comprise the full datasets within Google Sheets ([see the document here](https://docs.google.com/spreadsheets/d/1FY9F-yOZIdBuBr7ebJiZcdXXqN_IJwJQ9X11inbrrNw/edit?usp=sharing)).

 I began with an intro sheet tab, then each of the four weeks of the Billboard chart are divided up into their own sheet tabs (duplicated to include a version for each week with and without added analysis formulas) followed by two sheet tabs combining the songs and the rankings (respectively).

 It would seem that TikTok partners with Billboard to share data, and as Billboard describes it, this is their process: “A weekly ranking of the most popular songs on TikTok in the US based on creations, video views and user engagement” ([Billboard](https://www.billboard.com/charts/tiktok-billboard-top-50/)).
 Therefore, based on that definition including “creations,” it would seem there might be potential for bias within the weekly dataset on Billboard’s end, as they are the gatekeepers of the particulars behind the rankings.
 However, basing remaining popularity off video views and user engagement—combined with Billboard’s history ranking other genres within music for decades—makes this weekly ranking a new, valuable dataset for many songwriters, producers, and industry professionals in the music industry looking to glean deeper insights into market trends.

 There are no elements of the songs in this dataset that would infringe on composition or recording copyrights of said songs.
 The data from Billboard is publicly available, as is other data such as artist country of origin and song metadata.

 The data will allow me to look at various subsets (top 5 of a given week, top 50 across 4 weeks, etc.) to compare and contrast various values with the song’s given rank or popularity.